 CON: The Initial Cost of Professional Tax Preparation Can Be Unappealing

 The most obvious drawback to hiring a tax professional who will personally prepare and file your return is the cost.
-The price for getting your tax return prepared by a professional may range anywhere from $60 to $1000 or more, depending on the type and number of tax form(s) you need filed.
+The price for getting your tax return prepared by a professional may range anywhere from $60 to $1,000 or more, depending on the type and number of tax form(s) you need filed.
 If your tax situation is relatively complicated, you should expect to pay more for professional tax preparation.
-If you need both your federal and state tax returns prepared by a professional, that will cost you more as well.
+You’ll also pay more if you’re filing taxes with your state, too.

-PRO: A Tax Professional Can Help You Save Time and Money
+PRO: A Professional Tax Preparer Can Help You Save Time and Money

 There’s a reason a whole profession devotes its time to studying the tax code.
 Financial situations can be complex, and the tax regulations and rules change each year.
 Some of the most significant benefits of shelling out for professional tax preparation are convenience and accuracy.
 Think about the hours you could save yourself from trying to read through and understand the IRS’s form instructions, publications, and news releases.
 If you put a monetary value on your time, you might find that the hours you spend laboring over your tax return ends up costing you more than the services of a tax professional.
 Along with time, how much do you value your peace of mind?
 Costly mistakes can make hiring a professional worth every penny.

-There is a lot of room for error when it comes to filing tax forms, but you can minimize that by hiring a tax professional.
-A professional tax preparer can also help you avoid overpaying taxes by properly identifying all the tax credits and/or tax deductions you’re eligible for.
+The risk of error when filing tax forms can be daunting, but you can minimize that by hiring a tax professional.
+A professional tax preparer can also help you avoid overpaying taxes by properly identifying all the tax credits and tax deductions you’re eligible for.

 It is important to remember that tax preparation fees are categorized as a miscellaneous deduction.
-Therefore, you must itemize your deductions in order to claim this tax break.
+If you don’t itemize your deductions, you can’t claim this tax break.
 Also note that your miscellaneous deductions must exceed 2% of your adjusted gross income (AGI) before they can start being counted against your taxes.